Long Island Solar Installation Pros

 Commercial solar on Long Island only makes sense if the numbers work.
 Active federal commercial solar incentives (which we verify at the time of your project rather than assume), the Modified Accelerated Cost Recovery System (MACRS) depreciation, the New York incentive stack, demand-charge reduction, and PSEG Long Island commercial net metering all combine to drive the business case.

 A commercial solar proposal that does not show you the depreciation schedule and the demand-charge analysis is incomplete.
-We help you compare proposals from licensed commercial solar contractors and flag the questions to ask before signing.
+Our proposals lay both out in full, and we walk you through the numbers before you sign.

 Which Long Island commercial properties benefit most